lizigegenava/Project2/README.md

 This is my second project

-I made this project to tt
+I made this project to track students' courses and grades

+(edit)